sameem97/Web-App-DevOps-Project/README.md

 ### Azure Kubernetes Service (AKS)

-In industry, Cloud services are often utilised for components of an application e.g. Azure Database service is used in this application to store order data.
-In addition, a managed Kubernetes cluster is another service utilised as a container orchestration platform, the benefits of which include improved reliability and scalabaility.
-For this reason, AKS is my preferred environment for the deployment of this application.
+I've utilised a managed Kubernetes cluster hosted by Azure (AKS) as the deployment environment for the application.
+The benefits of using AKS include improved reliability and scalabaility.

 I have utilised Terraform Infrastructure as Code (IaC) with the  Azure resource manager provider, to provision the cluster as well as the required networking infrastructure.
+See `aks-terraform` folder for modules and usage instructions.

 In order to deploy the image to the cluster, I've described the target state of the cluster using k8s-manifests which provisions the necessary resource types to manage the application.
-This includes a Deployment with 2 replicas and a ClusterIP service allowing internal cluster communications.
+This includes a Deployment with 3 replicas and a ClusterIP service allowing internal cluster communications.

 The update strategy is a rolling update, allowing a maximum of one pod to be unavailable, minimising downtime during upgrades e.g. updated docker image.

-### Azure DevOps
+### Azure DevOps and CI/CD

 Azure DevOps is an end to end development platform providing various functionality from repository hosting and version control to task tracking and other project management capabilities.

 One of its most well known features is its robust CI/CD pipelines; I have utilised a build pipeline with a buildAndPush task to automate the docker image build upon commits to the main branch and pushing this new image into DockerHub.
 The release pipeline subsequently utilises a Deploy to Kubernetes task to pull down this new image from DockerHub and deploy it to the aks-cluster.